You are now in the main content area

 Graduate Students

-The data on this page provides details about the representation by program of graduate students from six equity groups: women, racialized people, Black people, First Nations, Métis and Inuit Peoples, persons with disabilities and 2SLGBTQ+ people.
+The data in this section provides details about the representation of undergraduate and graduate students from six equity-deserving groups: women; racialized people; First Nations, Métis and Inuit Peoples; Black people; persons with disabilities and 2SLGBTQ+ people.
+Programs are organized by faculty.

 Explore the data